babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 20k seeds after a localized change, 100k+ after touching emit-call, the stack discipline, or `escape-free?`.

+The generator must GROW with the emitter: a new compiled node kind gets zero fuzz coverage until `jit-fuzz.gen` produces programs containing it (case, interop and var-mutation shapes were each added when their emission landed).
+When adding an emitter capability, add a generator shape in the same change and re-baseline with 100k seeds.

 ## Idea parked: lazy body analysis in the interpreter itself

 The first-invocation stubs mean loaded-but-never-called fns skip CODEGEN.